Find Affordable College Courses

 Chicago, IL

 The in-demand bachelor’s degree programs at Oak Point University helped the school earn the #4 place on this year’s ranking of the most popular nursing schools in Illinois.
-Located in the suburb of Chicago, Oak Point is a private not-for-profit school with a fairly small student population.
+Located in the suburb of Chicago, Oak Point is a private not-for-profit college with a fairly small student population.

 Of the 430 students majoring in nursing at Oak Point, 15% are male and 85% are female.